AlexRudyak/PythonProjects/README.md

  You can add/remove and view your items, exit on command, Because why not ?

- 2) Web scraping with Selenium and into a csv with Pandas
+ 2) Web scraping with Selenium into a csv with Pandas

+ Scrap a website full of basketball player Data.
+ Get players names and salaries.
+ Import into a CSV.